srosalesdesign/yesfemmes.github.io/_stories/in-my-hands.md

 <div class="story-wrapper purple-gradient">
 	<div class="story">
 		<div class="section title-p">
-			<h1 class="story-title">In My Hands</h1><div>
+			<h1 class="story-title">In My Hands<br>
+				<span id="auth-name">Adrienne Walser</span>
+				</h1><div>
 <div class="section main skew">
-<p><span>At age eight I receive the award Entertainer of the Year Runner-Up for a jazz-gymnastics routine that I perform to the disco song, “Give Me the Night.”
+<p style="padding-top: 1em;">At age eight I receive the award Entertainer of the Year Runner-Up for a jazz-gymnastics routine that I perform to the disco song, “Give Me the Night.”
 My hair is short and I’m barefoot and bare-legged in a pale blue leotard with a red and white zigzag down the side.
 I do disco dance moves and cartwheels, front flips and round-offs.
 My small hands land firm on the mat and shoot up in the air, fingers spread in jazz-hands.
-I am exuberant and fearless.</span></p>
+I am exuberant and fearless.</p>

 <p>I visit my mom’s family in Virginia in the summers and spend time with my favorite uncle who smokes pot and meditates in the locked basement bathroom of my grandparents’ big house.
 He has long hair and a blue and green pet parakeet we play with.
 He’s an artist and photographer and shoots beautiful pictures of us.
 He tells my sister and I fun stories at night before we go to bed.
 When he becomes a fundamentalist Christian, he prays with us and his stories become religious.
 When I am diagnosed with rheumatoid arthritis, he lays his hands on me, speaks in tongues, and prays to God to heal me.
 When my arthritis doesn’t go away, he says I’m not letting God heal me.
 This doesn’t sound right.
 I’m fine with God healing me. </p>